 The results of optimization show that of the reflection coefficients S{11} at the input of the microstrip patch antenna exhibit a single frequency band for each variation of the dimensions of the slots.
-Note also that when changing the length and
+Note also that when changing the length and width of the slots, the levels of reflection coefficients successively change, which causes a decrease in the levels of the resonance frequencies found in the whole band considered.

-For the dimensions of the slots ($L_2 = 10 \text{ mm}, L_3 = 12.5 \text{ mm}, L_7 = 7.5 \text{ mm}$ and $W_1 = 30 \text{ mm}$), we see that the reflection coefficient reaches a level of -21.54 dB to a resonance frequency of 2.4 GHz with a bandwidth of approximately 4.42.
+For the dimensions of the slots ($L_2 = 10 \ mm$, $L_3 = 12.5 \ mm$, $L_7 = 7.5 \ mm$ and $W_1 = 30 \ mm$), we see that the reflection coefficient reaches a level of -21.54 dB to a resonance frequency of 2.4 GHz with a bandwidth of approximately 4.42.
 This means that the reflected power is minimal and therefore it will have a positive impact on increasing the level of the power transmitted by the microstrip antenna.